Continuum Robots and Tactile Sensors

 What is a Continuum Robot?

 A continuum robot is a continuously curving manipulator like the arm of an octopus or the trunk of an elephant but at a much smaller scale.
-It is an invertebrate in that it is incredibly maneuverable in navigating restricted spaces without doing damage to the passage walls, materials, or tissue.
-It may have devices attached to the head of the manipulator, such as a camera, grasping claw, or a cutting mechanism.
+It is incredibly maneuverable in navigating restricted spaces without doing damage to the passage walls, materials, or tissue.
+Also, it may have devices attached to its end, such as a camera, grasping claw, or a cutting mechanism.
 Some typical applications of a continuum robot are:

 - Robotic surgery procedures such as endoscopy, colonoscopy, or neurosurgery;